TrynaThinkOf1/Raspberry-Pi-Robot/README.md

 # Raspberry Pi 3 B Remote-Controlled Robot

-A Python-powered, remote-controlled robot built on the Raspberry Pi 3 B. This project controls a robot tank through a Python script offering command-line-style control over various movements, functions, and sensors on the robot.
+A Python-powered, remote-controlled robot built on the Raspberry Pi 3 B. This project controls a robot tank through a Python script offering command-line-style control over various movements on the robot.
 This is my very first project combining both software and hardware (other than basic Arduino builds).

 ## Features

 - **Remote-Control Interface**: Issue commands from any device with internet access using a command-line interface.
-- **Sensors Integration**: Detect obstacles and measure distances with an ultrasonic sensor.
 - **Python-Based**: Fully programmable in Python, making it accessible and highly customizable.

 ## Technologies